happyuc-project/meteor-package-blocks/README.md

 });
 ```

-Note you can call `EthBlocks.detectFork(cb)` mutliple times, to add multiple callbacks.
+Note you can call `HucBlocks.detectFork(cb)` mutliple times, to add multiple callbacks.

 ### Clear all stored blocks

-If you switch to a chain, which has a lower block number EthBlocks will reset your interally cache of the last 50 blocks.
+If you switch to a chain, which has a lower block number HucBlocks will reset your interally cache of the last 50 blocks.
 If you want to do that manually call:

 ```js